navikt/token-support/README.md

 a `git push` on your behalf, which will update the remote git repository.
 Then, Travis CI will trigger a build, and deploy the artifact.

-First, it will appear in [Sonatype OSS releases](https://oss.sonatype.org/content/repositories/releases/no/nav/java-codestyle/), before eventually (a couple of minutes later) if is synced to [Maven Central](http://central.maven.org/maven2/no/nav/java-codestyle/).
+First, it will appear in [Sonatype OSS releases](https://oss.sonatype.org/content/repositories/releases/no/nav/security/), before eventually (a couple of minutes later) it is synced to [Maven Central](http://central.maven.org/maven2/no/nav/security/).

-#### Contact
+## Contact

 If you have any questions, please open an issue on the Github issue tracker.
 For NAV employees, you can ask questions at the Slack channel #bris.